Washington Mystics one win away from closing out Connecticut Sun for WNBA title

 If Connecticut can stave off elimination, a decisive Game 5 will be played in the nation's capital in the early hours of Friday morning.

-Watch Game 4 of the WNBA Finals live on Sky Sports Action in the early hours of Wednesday morning (1am)
+Watch Game 5 of the WNBA Finals live on Sky Sports in the early hours of Friday morning (1am)

 Want to watch the NBA and WNBA but don't have Sky Sports?
 Get the Sky Sports Action and Arena pack, click here.